ssichynskyi/web_metric_collection/README.md

 - testing kafka producer with Aiven kafka broker (only done on E2E level)
 - any additional environment setups / checks (like local dummy website, etc)

-## ToDo:
+## Known issues
-- create CI for unit test execution
-- create CI for integration test execution (?)
+- smoke test for Kafka producer fails with SSL error.
+The reason is unclear.
+Possible workaround - to use SASL authentification instead of providing certificates